-To get an idea of how much it’d cost to insure your motorhome, compare quotes now.
+To get an idea of how much it will cost to insure your motorhome, compare quotes now.

 No. Motorhomes aren’t used in the same way as cars, for instance staying in the vehicle overnight or cooking in it, so they carry a very different set of risks that need specialist insurance.

 Work out the number of miles you drive in a typical week and multiply this by 52.
 Add on any infrequent long trips you make, like holidays.

 Of course, if you only use your motorhome on holiday you only need to consider those occasional trips – just remember, a two-week European jaunt could rack up considerable mileage.

 You can opt for third-party only, third-party, fire and theft or comprehensive insurance, but only the latter will cover your vehicle for collision damage.
 Comprehensive policies might also include cover for things like arranging to get you, your vehicle and your possessions home if your motorhome’s badly damaged or written off.